No. 39: Jim Hill

 Hollywood, every major sports venue in Southern California

-Jim Hill, according to protocol at any sports TV press conference in Southern California, was called on first when the Los Angeles Chargers summoned the media for a Feb.
-1, 2024 announcement, so major it had to be moved from their Costa Mesa headquarters over to the YouTube Theater in Inglewood next to SoFi Stadium.
+As by protocol for any sports televised press conference in Southern California over the last several decades, Jim Hill was dutifully called upon to ask the first question when the Los Angeles Chargers reeled in the media for a Feb.
+1, 2024 announcement, moving it from their Costa Mesa headquarters to the YouTube Theater in Inglewood next to SoFi Stadium.

 “Coach, I’m Jim Hill, KCAL-9 news … congratu …” is how Hill began.